congtung0702/vietnam-garment-export-analysis/README.md

 - Perform K-Means clustering on standardized features.
 - Select three clusters using the elbow method.
-- A four-cluster solution was tested but produced a singleton cluster driven by Malta, a micro-state with an unusually high CAGR on a negligible export base.
-Three clusters were retained as more meaningful.
+- A four-cluster solution was tested but produced a cluster containing only Malta, a micro-country with an unusually high CAGR on a negligible export base.
+Malta was removed as an outlier, and three clusters were retained as more meaningful.

 ### Cluster Profiles